 Budgeting and Variance Analysis

-In the organizations, budgets are prepared for every year.
-They are based on the long-term planning of the organizations and hence assist in achieving long-term goals of an organization.
-Variance analysis is the comparison of standard budgets and actual outputs.
-This comparison enables managers to know about the deviations from the plans.
-The deviations can be good or bad.
-Positive deviations are called favorable variance and negative deviations are called unfavorable variance.
+Organizations prepare budgets for every year, and they are based on the long-term organization planning and hence assist in achieving the long-term goals of an organization.
+Variance analysis compares standard budgets and actual outputs, which enables managers to know about the deviations from the plans.
+The deviations can be good or bad, positive deviations are called favorable variance, and negative deviations are called unfavorable variance.

 Most of the cost accounting techniques are used by management accountants.
-Other important techniques are incremental analysis, cost behavior analysis, economic order quantity (EOQ) and economic batch quantity (EBQ), return on investment analysis, safety stock, lead time, segment reporting etc.
+Other important techniques are incremental analysis, cost behavior analysis, economic order quantity (EOQ), economic production quantity (EPQ) and economic batch quantity (EBQ), return on investment analysis, safety stock, lead time, segment reporting, etc.

 Data Based on Financial Accounting

 Decisions taken by the management team are based on the data provided by financial accounting, cost accounting, and other records.
 The limitation of these records can become a limitation.

 Management might have insufficient knowledge of economics, statistics, etc., which becomes a limitation.

 Setting up a management accounting team organization requires a lot of investment.